The Complete Cold Email Deliverability Guide To Reach Inboxes

 DMARC brings SPF and DKIM authentication together into a common framework by ensuring that legitimate email is authenticated against the two standards SPF and DKIM.

-Here’s a list of the critical do’s and don’ts of email deliverability.
+Here’s a list of the critical do’s and don’ts of cold email deliverability.
 They will give an idea of whether you are following the best email practices or not.
+They will help you know how to send cold emails without getting blocked.

 1. Sign up to services such as Google Postmaster, Yahoo feedback, and Microsoft SDNS to know about your reputation on the respective ISPs.
 This way, you would know what improvements you have to make.

 2. Keep the sign-up process a memorable one so that people remember you and are less likely to mark emails from you as spam.
 Use a double opt-in sign-up which makes the user click on the confirmation link sent to their email.
-The success rate is 70 per cent with this method of signing up.
+Also, the success rate is 70 percent with this method of signing up.
 Alternatively, you can use CAPTCHA to steer clear of spambots.

 3. Match email frequency to email engagement.
 Make use of segmentation for this.
 The segment of your mailing list that is most engaged should get the maximum emails.